3dgeo-heidelberg/pytreedb/webserver/README.md

   - `dotenv`

 ## Deployment for local dev
+### Installation
+The `pytreedb_server` package can be a) installed via PyPI, b) installed via pip from the git repo or c) used as a local directory.

+a) \[Recommended\]: Run `python -m pip install pytreedb_server` in a prepared (e.g., conda) environment, which will also install `pytreedb`.
+You can then import `pytreedb_server` and `pytreedb` from anywhere.

+b) Clone the git repository, and change directory into the `webserver` dir.
+Then run `python -m pip install .`, which will take the local files to create a package, and copy it to the environment's `site-packages` directory.
+You  can then import `pytreedb_server` and `pytreedb` from anywhere.

+c) Clone the git repository, and change directory into the `webserver` dir.
+Run the commands to run the local webserver (see below) *from this directory*.
+You will need to provide the `PYTREEDB_LOCATION` parameter (see next subsection).

 ### Setup using `.env`
 We use the `dotenv` package to configure the server.
 Both `pytreedb` and `flask` parameters should be written to the `.env`-File in the current directory: